 Varex Imaging Corporation

-Varex Imaging Corporation is the world’s largest independent supplier of medical X-ray tubes and image processing solutions.
-From medical imaging, to cargo screening and border security, our components are used by X-ray imaging system manufacturers everywhere to detect, diagnose, and protect.
+Varex Imaging Corporation is a leading independent supplier of medical X-ray tubes and image processing solutions.
+From medical imaging, to cargo screening and border security, our components are used by X-ray imaging system manufacturers around the globe to detect, diagnose, and protect.

-Our products are designed to harness the power of X-ray energy to pioneer advances in any application.
-This requires us to maintain an extensive catalog, and we are a leading supplier of high-voltage connectors, X-ray collimators, ionization chambers, mammography paddles, solid state automatic exposure control systems and buckies for digital imaging.
+Our products are designed to harness the power of X-ray energy to pioneer advances in many applications.
+This requires us to maintain an extensive catalog, and we are a leading supplier of X-ray tubes, flat panel digital detectors, high-voltage connectors, X-ray collimators, ionization chambers, mammography paddles, solid state automatic exposure control systems and buckies for digital imaging.

 Foreseeing the end of the war, Eimac Products began to expand its expertise to include new tube types, such as television cathode ray tubes (CRT) and microwave tubes for radar applications.
 Eventually, Eimac would merge with Varian in 1965.